P-AGraham/PSI/Essay/Notes.md

 Saying a quantum system has a *discrete* $\mathbb{Z}_2$ symmetry is the same as saying that there exists a symmetry operator $S$ which squares to identity and commutes with the hamiltonian $H$ while not being a generator of a continuous symmetry (which could include $\mathbb{Z}_2$ as a subgroup) https://physics.stackexchange.com/questions/497695/naming-symmetries-in-quantum-systems-e-g-mathbbz-2-or-u1

+# Subir Sachdev meeting

+1. Why do we refer to the phases around a quantum critical phase as classical ?
+2. How do strange metal correspond to gravitationnal systems and what computations do this correspondance unlock ?
+3. What is the effect of disorder on the quantum critical point?
+4. Question from a friend
+5. How does the SYK describe Strange metal

 # Conformal transformations in 1d
 Since the notion of angle does not exist in one dimension, any smooth invertible transformation "preserves" angles and is conformal. (p.
 96 Senech)